Research could help develop new metal alloys

 Abdeljawad, an assistant professor of mechanical engineering, is developing theoretical and computational models that explain how metals respond when exposed to outside forces, such as heat and stress.

-His work could help engineers develop special alloys for a wide range of applications ranging from aerospace and automotive to biomedical and energy.
+His work could help engineers develop special alloys for a wide range of applications from aerospace and automotive to biomedical and energy.

 Abdeljawad’s research is highly specialized, bringing together together concepts from solid-state physics, applied mathematics, materials science and engineering.
 And it has served him well.